kerrylam/cocktail_party/README.md

 <br/><br/>
  </p>

-In your profile, create your own event keep track of all the cocktails you’ve saved so you can quickly look them up and serve them at your next event:
+In your profile, create your own event to keep track of cocktails you’ve saved so you can quickly look them up and serve them at your next event:
 <br><br>

 <p align="center">